htw-imi-showtime/showtime-website/content/ws25/master/m4-bundesecho/_index.md

 - Database architecture and data modeling
 - API design and implementation
 - ETL pipelines for data extraction and augmentation from *abgeordnetenwatch.de*
-- Integration of AI-based analysis services
+- Integration of Ollama-hosted models

 Our team also wants to thank Darius Bandt for designing the Showtime poster and HTW Berlin for the access to Machine Learning server.
 {{</section>}}